 Both spatial models are estimated through maximum likelihood estimation.
 To choose the best model, the measures that commonly used are through R-square, Log-Likelihood, Akaike information criterion (AIC) and Bayesian Information Criterion (BIC).
 In this paper, the model selection is based on Akaike information criterion (AIC) as well as the Bayesian Information Criterion (BIC).
 Based on those indicators, the model with the smallest value of AIC and BIC is the fittest.

-4 Results and discussion
+Results and discussion

-4.1 Exploratory spatial dependence of Covid-19 infection

-As explained before in Section 3.3, the LISA statistic reveals the presence or absence of significant spatial clusters and/or outliers for each location (Anselin, 1995).
-Statistically significant spatial clusters contain a group of regions with relatively high values (high-high or hot spots) and relatively low values (low-low or cold spots).
-Differently, the significant spatial outliers (high–low and low–high regions) reflect spatial anomalies, and therefore are the actual locations of interest.